 Where to Buy the LC Machine

 You can go to the Lucy Clay Tools website to buy any of the Lucy Tools.
 You’ll choose USA or EU (Canadian customers can choose the USA option).
 The LC Machine ships directly to you from the Czech Republic and you will usually receive your order in 2-4 days.
-Trackable shipping methods are used, and it’s great fun checking online to see progress of your package through the international shipping system!
+Trackable shipping methods are used, and it’s great fun checking online to see the progress of your package through the international shipping system!

 Don’t miss the summary that ties up this series of articles and gives my recommendations for what is the best pasta machine to buy for various scenarios.